 You know what specific situations you have reason to be concerned about.
 During your risk assessment step, you will determine the likelihood of the risk situation occurring and assess its worst possible severity.

-The FAA’s Risk Assessment Matrix (see attachment 1) will help you categorize the threat level of the risk.
+The Federal Aviation Administration has a Risk Assessment Matrix (see attachment 1) that will help you categorize the threat level in order to make an effective risk management plan.

 Likelihood